thinklikeacto/thinklikeacto/README.md

 :house: I am currently living in Chandigarh City, India :india:<br />
-:desktop_computer: I love to write code to solve real life problems, currently working with JavaScript and Python
+:desktop_computer: Inspire and help teams to solve problems with Software Engineering, AI and ML.
+Create and build business.
+Talks about Technology, Team and Product.
 <!--
 - 🌱 I have
 - 👯 I’m looking to collaborate on ...